Institution of Civil Engineers: Governance

 The institution is governed by the ICE Trustee Board, comprising the President, three Vice Presidents, four members elected from the membership, three ICE Council members, and one nominated member.
 The President is the public face of the institution and day-to-day management is the responsibility of the Director General.

 President

 The ICE President is elected annually and the holder for 2024–2025 is Jim Hall.

 Each year a number of young engineers have been chosen as President's apprentices.
 The scheme was started in 2005 during the presidency of Gordon Masterton, who also initiated a President's blog, now the ICE Infrastructure blog.
-Each incoming President sets out the main theme of his or her year of office in a Presidential Address.
+Each incoming President sets out the main theme of their year of office in a Presidential Address.

 Many of the profession's greatest engineers have served as President of the ICE including: